I was so awful at first at finding Whole30 approved recipes that satisfied!

 And we totally got used to it.

 I shared our first bumbling attempts at a Whole 30 meal plan and finding new recipes back at the beginning, and I’m sure you could see the progression to better meals there already (that first day was rough because I was so unprepared!).
-Today you’ll see a progression again, from expanding our variety of great meals of meats, vegetables, fruit and eggs to hitting our stride (and then to getting just a little boring and complacent near the end, but still sticking with the diet without a problem).
+In the end of the story you’ll see a progression again, from expanding our variety of great meals of meats, vegetables, fruit and eggs to hitting our stride (and then to getting just a little boring and complacent near the end, but still sticking with the diet without a problem).

-Whenever anyone asked what we gave up for Lent, after we listed “grains, legumes, sugar, sweeteners, dairy and alcohol” their head would invariably fall to the side and their jaw dropped: “What the heck DO you eat?”
+Whenever anyone asked what we gave up for Lent a few years ago, after we listed “grains, legumes, sugar, sweeteners, dairy and alcohol” their head would invariably fall to the side and their jaw dropped: “What the heck DO you eat?”

 “Meat and vegetables…fruit and nuts…and lots of eggs,” was my husband’s answer.
 (To heal my cavities I drank extra raw milk and lots of grassfed butter and omitted the nuts.)